 Laura Klinkenberg (Winner category Applied Arts)

-'In three well-defined and well presented works, Laura Klinkenberg makes us –as humans- see the relations we have with our body and the bodies of others, both human and artificial, in a different light.
+'In four well-defined and well presented works, Laura Klinkenberg makes us –as humans- see the relations we have with our body and the bodies of others, both human and artificial, in a different light.
 In her works, instead of wearing we are worn, every handshake leaves a slight trace of gold on the hand shaken, and strangers can be uncomfortably locked into an intimate struggle through shared jewellery.
 Her overall presentation is a well thought of choice in combination of media.
-Klinkenberg’s work seems subtle as well as big, both profound in their consequences. '
+Klinkenberg’s work seems subtle as well as big, both profound in their consequences.'

 Baha Görkem Yalim (Winner category Thesis)